libreliodev/iOS/README.md

 The customization is done by adding a new target.
 In order to do so:

 1- create a directory with all specific resources for the app.
-This should include a file called application.plist, and specific pngs to be listed later.
+This should include a file called application.plist, and specific pngs  listed at http://www.librelio.com/how-it-works/customization.

 2- create a new target by duplicating the "empty" target.
 The empty target contains all common resources and classes required.